Sukanto54cl/ai-school-iom-2025/docs/day1.2_intro_ml/readme.md

 Within this section, diverse regression models will be trained to introduce the general workflow of a machine learning project and to get familiar with scikit-learn.

 The session was prepared by Dr. Stefan Zahn (IOM).
 If you have any questions, you can contact him.
+The intro slides to this session can be downloaded [here](2025_Intro-Slides.pdf).